Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-use-attributes.md

 1. Run the code and examine the output.
 The dataset contains 400 faces, each of which consists of an image with 4,096 pixels.
 The dataset contains 10 photos each of 40 different people.
 The first ten images in `faces.images` represent the first person, the next 10 images represent the second person, and so on.

 1. Want to see what the faces look like?
-Paste the following statements into the next cell and run them:
+Paste the following statements into the next cell:

 	```python
 	%matplotlib inline